MLLM-Bench: Evaluating Multimodal LLMs with Per-sample Criteria: Introduction

 \section{Introduction}

-The field of artificial intelligence has witnessed a paradigm shift with the incorporation of multi-modal inputs, particularly the amalgamation of visual and linguistic data, mirroring the complex processing capabilities of the human brain.
-The development of multi-modal large language models (MLLMs) such as GPT-4V represents a leap towards more sophisticated, context-aware AI systems.
-These models are increasingly crucial for tasks that demand an understanding of both visual cues and textual content, embodying a step closer to the elusive goal of Artificial General Intelligence (AGI).
+The field of artificial intelligence has witnessed a paradigm shift with the incorporation of multimodal inputs, particularly the amalgamation of visual and linguistic data, mirroring the complex processing capabilities of the human brain.
+The development of multimodal large language models (MLLMs) (e.g., MiniGPT-4~\citep{zhu2023minigpt}, LLaVA~\citep{liu2023improved,liu2023llava}, Qwen-VL~\citep{bai2023qwenvl}, and GPT-4V~\citep{GPT4V}) represents a leap towards more sophisticated, context-aware AI systems.
+These models are increasingly crucial for tasks that demand an understanding of both visual cues and textual content.
 However, the expansion of capabilities brings forth the challenge of evaluation – how does one accurately measure the effectiveness of a system designed to mimic the inherently subjective and associative processes of human perception?

-The predominant evaluation frameworks for MLLMs have largely centered on objective metrics derived from tasks with clear-cut, correct answers.
-Such tasks, while valuable, do not encapsulate the full spectrum of human-like cognitive tasks that modern MLLMs aim to perform.
-The realms of creativity, association, and ethical judgment within multi-modal contexts, for instance, resist reduction to simple right or wrong answers.
+The predominant evaluation frameworks for MLLMs focus on close-ended queries with clear-cut, correct answers.
+Such tasks are valuable in quantitating the model performance but do not consider user experience and encapsulate the full spectrum of human-like cognitive tasks that modern MLLMs aim to perform.
+The realms of creativity, association, and ethical judgment within multimodal contexts, for instance, resist reduction to simple right or wrong answers.
+However, human evaluation is very costly and inefficient, while automatically evaluating the MLLMs' performance on open-ended queries is challenging.
 This limitation in evaluation methodologies leads to an incomplete understanding of a model's capabilities and fails to provide insight into how such models might interact with users in real-world scenarios, where answers are often nuanced and context-dependent.

-In response to this gap, we introduce MLLM-Bench, a comprehensive benchmarking suite inspired by the multifaceted nature of the vicuna~\citep{zheng2023judging}.
-MLLM-Bench encompasses six levels of capabilities: Perception, Understanding, Applying, Analyzing, Evaluating, and Creation.\footnote{This categorization is inspired by Bloom's Taxonomy.} It also delves into five detailed sub-scenarios designed to probe the models' abilities in nuanced and complex contexts.
-By aligning our benchmarking closer to real-world applications and user experiences, we aim to not only provide a more rigorous assessment of current MLLMs but also to drive the open-source community towards the development of more user-friendly and contextually adept vision-language models.

-The contributions of this paper are three-fold: \begin{itemize} \item \textbf{Systematic Evaluation on Open Vision-Language Tasks}: The paper introduces a comprehensive evaluation framework for open-ended vision-language tasks.
-This approach marks a significant advancement in assessing MLLMs, moving beyond traditional, narrowly defined tasks.
-The systematic evaluation encompasses a broader range of scenarios that MLLMs encounter, providing a more accurate measure of their capabilities in mimicking human-like cognitive processes.